 - Nontrucking liability.
 If you own commercial trucks, you may want to protect them for use outside of your business.

 - Trailer interchange.
-Cover non-owned trailers you use with your commercial trucks.
+Get coverage for non-owned commercial trailers you use with your company trucks.

 - Fleet owner package.
 Many manufacturers own a fleet of vehicles to conduct business.
 Save on costs by bundling your commercial truck insurance coverage.